 The "new civil liberties" of the organization's name include rights at least as old as the U.S. Constitution itself, such as freedom of association and the right to be tried in front of an impartial and independent judge.
-However, these selfsame civil rights are also "new"-and in dire need of renewed vindication-precisely because state attorneys-general and other executive branch entities have arrogated legislative power unto themselves and failed to respect vital civil liberties in the process.
-NCLA therefore aims to defend civil liberties-primarily by asserting constitutional constraints on administrative and executive actors, including state attorneys-general.
+However, these selfsame civil rights are also "new"-and in dire need of renewed vindication precisely because state attorneys-general and other executive branch entities have arrogated legislative power unto themselves and failed to respect vital civil liberties in the process.
+NCLA therefore aims to civil liberties-primarily defend by asserting constitutional constraints on administrative and executive actors, including state attorneys-general.

-NCLA supports the petition for certiorari-the first amicus brief NCLA has filed at the certiorari stage-because the question presented implicates the legacy of an irreplaceable civil rights era precedent.
-NCLA is particularly disturbed that a state attorney general, without authority from an act of the state legislature, has invented a new, binding obligation on charities in the State of California.
-Requiring these groups to turn over a list of their major supporters when they solicit donations for their various charitable endeavors violates the First Amendment of the United States Constitution as applied to the states under the Fourteenth Amendment.
+NCLA supports Petitioners because the Question Presented implicates the legacy of an irreplaceable civil rights-era precedent.
+NCLA is particularly disturbed that a state attorney general, without authority from an act of the state legislature, has invented a new, binding obligation on charities' soliciting donations in the State of California.
+Requiring these groups to turn over a list of their major supporters for their various charitable endeavors violates the First Amendment of the United States Constitution as applied to the states under the Fourteenth Amendment.